With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreTalbert House is a mental health facility in Cincinnati, OH, located at 2621 Victory Parkway, in the 45206 zip code.
 Talbert House provides outpatient treatment.
-Talbert House provides individual psychotherapy, group therapy and trauma therapy to young adults, children / adolescents and adults.
-Talbert House also supports people requiring dual diagnosis treatment, clients referred from the court/judicial system and people with serious mental illness.
+Talbert House provides group therapy, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Talbert House also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and people with serious mental illness.
 Some other services available at Talbert House include case management and court-ordered outpatient treatment.

 Learn MoreGreater Cincinnati Bh Services is one of mental health facilities in Cincinnati, Ohio, located at 1501 Madison Road, 45206 zip code.
 Greater Cincinnati Bh Services provides outpatient treatment.
-Greater Cincinnati Bh Services provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and group therapy to young adults, seniors 65 or older and adults.
-Greater Cincinnati Bh Services also supports people with serious mental illness, seniors or older adults and people requiring dual diagnosis treatment.
-Additional services provided at Greater Cincinnati Bh Services include vocational rehabilitation services, illness management and recovery and mentoring/peer support/consumer-run services.
+Greater Cincinnati Bh Services provides individual psychotherapy, trauma therapy and group therapy to young adults, adults and seniors 65 or older.
+Greater Cincinnati Bh Services also supports clients referred from the court/judicial system, transitional age young adults and people requiring dual diagnosis treatment.
+Additional services provided at Greater Cincinnati Bh Services include case management, supported employment and integrated primary care services.

 Learn MoreCourt Clinic is a mental health clinic in Cincinnati, OH, located at 909 Sycamore Street, 45202 zip code area.
 Court Clinic provides outpatient treatment.
-Court Clinic offers trauma therapy, individual psychotherapy and group therapy to adults, young adults and seniors 65 or older.
-Court Clinic also supports people with trauma, people with serious mental illness and clients referred from the court/judicial system.
-Additional services offered at Court Clinic include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and case management.
+Court Clinic offers individual psychotherapy, group therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Court Clinic also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with trauma.
+Additional services offered at Court Clinic include case management, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.

 Learn MoreGlad House Inc is a mental health treatment clinic in Cincinnati, Ohio, located at 1994 Madison Road, in the 45208 zip code.
 Glad House Inc provides outpatient treatment.
-Glad House Inc provides behavior modification, individual psychotherapy and trauma therapy to children / adolescents.
-Additional services provided by Glad House Inc consist of family psychoeducation and case management.
+Glad House Inc provides behavior modification, dialectical behavior therapy and couples/family therapy to children / adolescents.
+Additional services provided by Glad House Inc consist of case management and family psychoeducation.

 Learn MoreChrist Hospital Health Network is a mental health facility in Cincinnati, OH, located at 2139 Auburn Avenue, 45219 zip code area.
 Christ Hospital Health Network provides hospital inpatient treatment.
-Christ Hospital Health Network provides psychotropic medication, cognitive behavioral therapy and group therapy to adults, young adults and seniors 65 or older.
-Christ Hospital Health Network also supports people with Alzheimer's or dementia, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services offered by Christ Hospital Health Network consist of illness management and recovery, psychosocial rehabilitation services and case management.
+Christ Hospital Health Network provides cognitive behavioral therapy, individual psychotherapy and activity therapy to adults, young adults and seniors 65 or older.
+Christ Hospital Health Network also supports seniors or older adults, people requiring dual diagnosis treatment and people with Alzheimer's or dementia.
+Additional services offered by Christ Hospital Health Network consist of mentoring/peer support/consumer-run services, case management and illness management and recovery.

-Learn MoreCentral Community Health Board Of Hamilton County Inc is a mental health treatment center in Cincinnati, Ohio, located at 522-532 Maxwell Avenue, part of the 45219 zip code.
+Learn MoreCentral Community Health Board Of Hamilton County Inc is a mental health center in Cincinnati, Ohio, located at 522-532 Maxwell Avenue, 45219 zip code.
 Central Community Health Board Of Hamilton County Inc provides telemedicine/telehealth and outpatient treatment.
-Central Community Health Board Of Hamilton County Inc also offers integrated dual diagnosis disorder treatment, behavior modification and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Central Community Health Board Of Hamilton County Inc supports transitional age young adults, LGBT and clients referred from the court/judicial system.
-Central Community Health Board Of Hamilton County Inc also provides suicide prevention services, court-ordered outpatient treatment and housing services.
+Central Community Health Board Of Hamilton County Inc offers group therapy, psychotropic medication and trauma therapy to adults, young adults and seniors 65 or older.
+Central Community Health Board Of Hamilton County Inc also supports people with Alzheimer's or dementia, people with trauma and patients with eating disorders.
+More services available at Central Community Health Board Of Hamilton County Inc include suicide prevention services, family psychoeducation and case management.

-Learn MoreCentral Clinic Behavioral Health is a mental health clinic in Cincinnati, OH, located at 2825 Burnet Avenue, 4th Floor, in the 45219 zip code.
+Learn MoreCentral Clinic Behavioral Health is a mental health treatment center in Cincinnati, OH, located at 2825 Burnet Avenue, 4th Floor, 45219 zip code area.
 Central Clinic Behavioral Health provides outpatient treatment.
-Central Clinic Behavioral Health offers activity therapy, trauma therapy and behavior modification to young adults and children / adolescents.
-Central Clinic Behavioral Health also supports people with trauma, clients referred from the court/judicial system and LGBT.
-More services at Central Clinic Behavioral Health include education services, intensive case management and family psychoeducation.
+Central Clinic Behavioral Health offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and behavior modification to children / adolescents and young adults.
+Central Clinic Behavioral Health also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services at Central Clinic Behavioral Health consist of psychosocial rehabilitation services, intensive case management and family psychoeducation.

-Learn MoreUniversity Of Cincinnati Medical Center is a mental health facility in Cincinnati, OH, located at 3200 Burnet Avenue, in the 45229 zip code.
-University Of Cincinnati Medical Center provides hospital inpatient treatment.
-University Of Cincinnati Medical Center provides psychotropic medication, group therapy and activity therapy to seniors 65 or older, adults and young adults.
-University Of Cincinnati Medical Center also supports people with PTSD, people with Alzheimer's or dementia and people with serious mental illness.
-Some other services available at University Of Cincinnati Medical Center include suicide prevention services and integrated primary care services.

-Learn MoreCrossroads Center is one of mental health facilities in Cincinnati, Ohio, located at 311 Martin Luther King Drive East, 45219 zip code.
+Learn MoreCrossroads Center is a mental health facility in Cincinnati, OH, located at 311 Martin Luther King Drive East, in the 45219 zip code.
 Crossroads Center provides residential treatment and outpatient treatment.
-Crossroads Center provides cognitive behavioral therapy, couples/family therapy and trauma therapy to adults, young adults and children / adolescents.
+Crossroads Center provides group therapy, couples/family therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Crossroads Center also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided at Crossroads Center include court-ordered outpatient treatment, suicide prevention services and case management.
+Some other services available at Crossroads Center include court-ordered outpatient treatment, suicide prevention services and education services.

+Learn MoreUniversity Of Cincinnati Medical Center is one of mental health facilities in Cincinnati, Ohio, located at 3200 Burnet Avenue, 45229 zip code.
+University Of Cincinnati Medical Center provides hospital inpatient treatment.
+University Of Cincinnati Medical Center provides electroconvulsive therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+University Of Cincinnati Medical Center also supports people with serious mental illness, seniors or older adults and people with Alzheimer's or dementia.
+Additional services provided at University Of Cincinnati Medical Center include suicide prevention services and integrated primary care services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.